 - people who qualify for a “hardship exemption”

 Coloradans who want to apply for an exemption should submit the appropriate form to the federal government to receive an exemption code.
 Then Coloradans will need to provide the exemption code into the Connect for Health Colorado website to gain access to catastrophic health plan options.

 Get more information about how to apply for an exemption to the individual mandate in Colorado.

 Proof of Coverage Provided by Your Health Plan

-The federal government will be overseeing the enforcement of the mandate.
+The federal government oversees the enforcement of the mandate.
 Please contact the Internal Revenue Service (IRS) for more information.